OpenTechStrategies/torque/TorqueDataConnect/README.md

 * `sheet_name` - The name of the sheet this attachment is part of
 * `attachment` - The name of the attachment specified at upload time

+### User Lookup

+You can access the list of TorqueDataConnect users through the TorqueDataConnectUserLookup class.
+It only has one method, `lookupByUsername`, but this will allow you to access a json object representing the user in MediaWiki.
+This user object is currently only a username and id, but may get built out later.

 ### Search override

 Currently TorqueDataConnect takes over the search results and only searches